Back to navigtion

 UNUSUAL BREAKDOWNS.

-We were just north of Titusville when the saloon suddenly started to fill with acrid smoke and I immediately cut the engine, thinking we were on fire as it must have looked like to anyone on shore.
+We were just north of Titusville when the saloon suddenly started to fill with acrid smoke and I immediately cut the engine, thinking we were on fire, as it must have looked like to anyone on shore.
 I eased Britannia into the side of the channel and she came to a halt in the soft mud.
 We flung open all hatches from on deck and the breeze began to slowly disperse the smoke.
 An inspection all around the engine bay showed no sign of leaks.
 “Start her up for just a minute and I’ll see if we have any pressure leaks,” said Bob.
 Indeed, this immediately revealed a small crack in the pressure side of fuel lift pump, and fuel was being sprayed all over the hot engine block.
-Thank goodness diesel fuel does not self-ignite because if it had been a gas motor there might well have been an explosion.
+Thank goodness diesel fuel does not self-ignite, because if it had been a gas engine there might well have been an explosion.

-Bob wrapped the leak with duct tape to prevent fuel spurting all over the block and we limped back to the Titusville mooring field where we picked up a buoy.
+Bob wrapped the leak with duct tape to prevent fuel spurting all over the block, and we limped back to the Titusville mooring field where we picked up a buoy.

 The crack in the pipe was right against the nut securing the pipe to the lift pump and it was not possible to splice it with a piece of rubber tubing.
 After some discussion Bob and I devised an intricate way we hoped would stop the leak, but it required rubber tubing of the size I didn't have on board.